jnozzi/cocoadev.com/markdown/PrinterStatus.md

 ----

-Try the General/PrintCore framework, part of the General/ApplicationServices General/UmbrellaFramework
+Try the PrintCore framework, part of the ApplicationServices UmbrellaFramework

 ----